 And third is the impact and reaction of society to the inroads AI can make into every aspect of day-to-day life.
 There have been failures in the past to introduce AI in some areas because they were thoroughly rejected by consumers.
 How AI develops as an industry depends not just on technology, but by the way that technology is accepted or rejected by the marketplace and by how it is regulated by governments and others in positions of governance.
 This presentation will examine the recent history of the adoption and acceptance of AI in the marketplace as well as the current and likely future responses by the public, regulatory agencies and governments.

-Don’t miss this great opportunity to dig deeper into AI!
+Check out our recorded presentation to dig deeper into AI!